camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

 Micro-kernel design
 ^^^^^^^^^^^^^^^^^^^

-Sentry (and more generaly Camelot) is based on a micro-kernel model.
+Sentry (and more generally Camelot) is based on a micro-kernel model.
 Such a model considers that the less the supervisor code handles, the better the overall architecture is enforced.
 To achieve that, this requires some specific considerations:

-   * some devices (short-listed number) must still be under the control of the kernel, because their configuration is required at very early boot time or because their access is particulary security critical
+   * some devices (short-listed number) must still be under the control of the kernel, because their configuration is required at very early boot time or because their access is particularly security critical
    * all other devices are under the responsibility of userspace tasks, meaning that they will directly manage them as if they were a part of the kernel, but yet fully partitioned and executed in user mode